jonalan7/Hydra-bot/README.md

   puppeteerOptions: {
     headless: "false", // Start the project with the browser open or not!
     args: [], // Additional arguments to pass to the browser instance. adding any parameter you will replace the default args of the project
-    executablePath: 'useChrome' // The browser that will be used for the project, you can specify a path, if you don't pass any parameter it will open chromium.
+    executablePath: 'useChrome' // The browser that will be used for the project, you can specify a path, if you don't pass any parameters it will open the installed browser.
   }
 }
 );